-This policy has been developed in consultation with staff, pupils and parents, then ratified by the governors.
+This policy has been developed in consultation with staff, pupils and parents, then ratified by the school governors.
 As a school we are fully aware that the primary role in our pupils' relationships, sex and health education and care is with both parents, carers and ourselves.

 We wish to continue developing positive relationships with our parents and carers through mutual understanding, respect, trust and co-operation.
-In promoting this we have invited parents into school to discuss the new changes to the curriculum, received feedback via questionnaires, had face to face discussions as well as answering questions and ensuring that the policy will be readily available in paper format or electronically via the school website.
+In promoting this we invite parents into school to discuss any changes to the RSHE curriculum, receive feedback, have face to face discussions as well as answering questions and ensuring that the policy will be readily available in paper format or electronically via the school website.
 Parents and carers are then able to raise any concerns or queries with regards to the policy and the teaching of RSHE across our school.

-Staff have received training with regards to the new curriculum which will be in place, as well as having the policy readily available so that they are aware of the school policy.
+Staff receive high quality training with regards to updates or changes within the RSHE curriculum, as well as having the policy readily available so that they are aware of the school policy.
 They can then offer any recommendations or suggestions to make changes.
-A member of staff has been able to work with the LA to ensure the policy is thorough and meets all requirements, ensuring that other members of the community have also been involved and consulted.
+A member of staff continues to work with the LA to ensure the policy is thorough and meets all requirements, ensuring that other members of the community have also been involved and consulted.
 The member of staff has then been able to review the policy with suggestions from all parties concerned, pulling together all relevant information including national and local guidance.